Transconductance Solution

 How to Calculate Transconductance?

-Transconductance calculator uses Transconductance = Change in Collector Current/Change in Base-Collector Voltage to calculate the Transconductance, The Transconductance formula is defined as the ratio of change in collector Current and change in base collector voltage.
+Transconductance calculator uses Transconductance = Change in Collector Current/Change in Base-Collector Voltage to calculate the Transconductance, Transconductance formula is defined as a measure of the change in output current of a bipolar transistor in response to a change in the voltage between the base and collector, providing a way to quantify the amplification capabilities of the transistor in a circuit.
 Transconductance is denoted by gm symbol.

 FAQ